guluarte/ffmpeg-docker/README.md

 - AWS SDK - AWS SDK for JavaScript in Node.js
 - Replicate - Used to run machine learning models

-## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-## License
-This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments
 Thanks to the creators of the used libraries and frameworks.